Object Sorting Using a Global Texture-Shape 3D Feature Descriptor

 We can obtain each individual target object from the real scene by utilizing the proposed method of segmentation.
 Here, 150 different point clouds of the real scenes are used for this experiment.
-The Fig. 10 shows some samples of real scene point clouds.
+Figure \ref{fig_real_scene} shows some samples of real scene point clouds.
 After that, we use the two aforementioned trained SVM classifiers to evaluate the performance of the Color-CVFH descriptor and the CVFH descriptor.
-The Table VI and Table VII show the results of this experiment.
-It can be observed from the Table VI and Table VII that the performance of the classifier trained by the CVFH descriptor compares poorly with the classifier trained by the Color-CVFH descriptor.
-For the classifier trained by the CVFH descriptor, the bottle0, bottle1 and bottle2 are look much alike in shape, the classifier are more likely consider the bottle0 as bottle1 and bottle2 as the same category.
-Nearly one fifth of bottle0 are recognized as the category of others, and over half of the category of others (the bottle1 and bottle2 belong to the category of others) are classified as the category of bottle0.
+Table \ref{tab_7} and Table \ref{tab_8} show the results, from which we can observe that the classifier trained by the Color-CVFH outperform the classifier trained by the CVFH significantly.
+The classifier trained by the CVFH descriptor, is more likely to consider the bottle1 as bottle2 or bottle3.
+Nearly one fifth of bottle1 are recognized as the category of others, and over half of the category of others (the bottle2 and bottle3 belong to the category of others) are classified as the category of bottle1.
 Therefore, the classifier does not perform well for the category of bottle0 in terms of recall (${82.67}\%$) and precision (${61.39}\%$).
 Because the cup and the box share some similarities in shape and color from a certain angle.